-I am interested in high-order numerical methods for Partial Differential Equations, in particular for hyperbolic problems.
+I am interested in high-order numerical methods for Partial Differential Equations, in particular for elliptic and hyperbolic problems.
 I also care about parallel computing and the software engineering needed to build useful, robust simulation codes.

 Need to contact me?
 Email me at firstname.lastname@example.org.